annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-two_programming-basics/chapter-2.md

 - or
 - not

-### operator overloading
+### Operator overloading

-An operator is said to be overloaded because :
+An operator is said to be overloaded because:
 - it has different meanings;
 - depending upon the types of objects to which it is applied.